Cambridge Exam Preparation Dublin

 The CAE stands for Certificate of Advanced English and is suitable for students looking to acquire a C1 Advanced level of English.
-Like the FCE, it is a widely recognised certificate and an extremely beneficial qualification to have when applying for universities or jobs.
+Like the FCE, it is a widely recognized certificate and an extremely beneficial qualification to have when applying to universities or jobs.

 The sections in the CAE exam are pretty much identical to the sections in the FCE exam.
 The difference is they will be longer, and the questions, topics and grading will be more difficult and complex.

-You can check out sample papers in all sections here.
+You can check out sample papers for all sections here.

 Cambridge Exam Preparation Courses Dublin

 Preparing for Cambridge exams on your own can be difficult to do.
 Many students opt to study Cambridge Exam Preparation courses to help them prepare for the exam.
-Everest Language School in Dublin has some great Cambridge exam preparation courses for both FCE and CAE with qualified native speaking teachers who know the Cambridge exam back to front with their eyes closed!
-Having this guidance from a teacher is so important when preparing for the exam and can help student not only pass the exam, but ace it!
+Everest Language School in Dublin has some great Cambridge exam preparation courses for both FCE and CAE with qualified native speaking teachers who know the Cambridge exam inside out with their eyes closed!
+Having this guidance from a teacher is so important when preparing for the exam and can help the student not only pass the exam, but ace it!

 Your day will be divided into two parts.